 - Fabric Paint from Artistic Den – there are MANY different colours to choose from!
-Please check out their website at www.artisticden.com.au (also find on Amazon).
+Check out their website at artisticden.com.au (Find Artistic Den on Amazon.com.au).
 You will need 1 or 2 of 15ml tubes for this tutorial.

 - Pillowcases – Pre-washed and seam ironed very flat where you will be painting

 - Eraser (yes, that ‘knitted’ heart is an eraser! from a previous DIY)

 - Cylinder object like a glass for a tracing template

 - Pencil or Non-permanent Fabric Marker (that comes out in the wash)

 - Small piece of plain cardboard (for scallop template)

 - Fine Paintbrush.
 Also dish / plate for paint (not pictured)

 - Plastic envelope or plastic shopping bag (very flat)

 How To:1.
 Use your glass or object to create the scallop pattern on the cardboard, taking into consideration the way it lines up across the pillowcase and also the depth of the design